factopolis/factopolis/content/claims/il-sb-1-is-a-bailout-of-chicago-teacher-pension-system/_index.md

 ---
-title: IL SB 1 is a Bailout of Chicago's Teacher Pension System
+title: IL SB 1 is a bailout of Chicago's teacher pension system
 summary: Not true.
 checks:
   - checker: politifact